JeSappelleRoot/OwnTracks-Docker/README.md

 ## Launch Owntracks application

-Simply run `docker-compose up` and let the magic operate !
+Simply run `docker-compose up` and let the magic happen !
 > Your Owntracks application will be available with your virtual machine IP address
 > Use `docker-compose up -d` to launch containers in detach mode